On Air Now

-The leading conductor, best known for his work with early music, told Classic FM:
+The acclaimed conductor Sir Roger Norrington, best known for his work with early music, told Classic FM:

 “Well I wouldn’t mind a new concert hall in London – we don’t have a good one.
 Of course the Royal Festival Hall has improved, the sight-lines are great but the sound is not amazing.
 I think it would be fantastic if there was another hall – I’m used to a lot of very wonderful halls in other parts of the world.”

 Vladimir Jurowski, the Principal Conductor of the London Philharmonic Orchestra, one of the Southbank Centre's resident orchestras, also said he thought a new concert hall in the city could only be good news.